jamesg7631/RetirementPlannerModels/READMe.txt

 3. Move all files in GBP to common folder

 I need to fix monthly accumulation to take into account leap years

+Moneymarket forecast has been done without spread.
+I need to add this